coursesIITD/2022apl104/README.md

 2. Determine strain invariants, principal strains and their directions.
 3. Develop constitutive relationships between stress and strain for linearly elastic solid.

-## Study Guide
-* Attend all lectures.
-* Solve problems in the course materials and tutorials by yourself.

 ## Course Textbook
 This course is not based on any particular textbook.
 However, the course materials have been prepared using the following four references:
 * Solid Mechanics (NPTEL) by Prof. Ajeet Kumar [video link](https://www.youtube.com/playlist?list=PLp6ek2hDcoNALS0KiBAUiCwrTrvil2vL3)
 * Srinath, L.S. *"Advanced Solid Mechanics"*, Elsevier, 2018.
 * Timoshenko, S.P. and Goodier, J.N *"Theory of Elasticity"*, McGraw Hill, 2017.
 * Sadd, M.H. *"Elasticity: Theory, Applications and Numerics"*, Elsevier, 2005

-## Course Outline
-All lectures will be delivered in person.
-However, **all students must watch lecture videos from** [**here**](#lecture-video) **or** [**YouTube Channel**](https://youtube.com/playlist?list=PLa1nAPP8qUX9qwRR6Sj_dboIriPIGYgsm) **before attending the class.** You will study ten modules and each module has one or two videos.
-The lectures will cover the course materials (You can download it from [**here**](comp_method_book_cm_s21.pdf)), developed by the instructor.
-Homework assignments and quizzes are all cumulative.
-The assignments and quizzes to be covered are based on the knowledge from the current and all previous modules.

-Lectures are to deliver fundamental knowledge and information in each module and **are not to give a direction on how to solve your homework assignments or quizzes**.
-However, all the practice problems were designed based on the course materials.
-Thus, if students do not find the relevance between them, they have not understood lectures yet and should carefully review them again.

 ## Lecture Schedule
 Date |Module|Topics|Lecture Notes|